-Since our founding in 1998, AVODAH Corps members have leveraged over $9.6 million dollars in staffing costs and brought critical services to more than 340,000 people living in poverty.
+Since our founding in 1998, AVODAH Corps Members have leveraged approximately $14.7 million dollars in staffing costs and brought critical services to more than 587,000 people living in poverty.

 In addition, the vast majority of our alumni have chosen to continue working in career paths related to social activism and/or Jewish life.